Volunteering WA Advocacy Success - Change to requirements for Volunteer Passenger Transport Drivers

 - Provide a current National Police Clearance ($15.70)

 - Provide a commercial grade medical assessment ($150-$300)

 A large number of organisations and volunteers were adversely impacted by these changes and were considering ceasing community transport programs or volunteering as a result.

 Volunteering WA advocacy activities

-After engaging with the sector on the impacts the legislation would have, Volunteering WA met with the Department of Transport and raised the issue with the Minister for Volunteering through the Volunteering Community Reference Group and in our State Election Platform.
+After engaging with the sector on the impacts the legislation would have, Volunteering WA raised the matter with the Ministers for Transport and Volunteering.

 Volunteers driving for a community transport service do not require a PTD authorisation.

 This highlights the value of volunteers and volunteering to our community and recognition of the need to reduce unnecessary financial and administrative barriers.
 The change has been welcomed by VIOs and volunteers.